 Kim, like many other women, believes that women in the building and construction trades are not represented enough.
 “It was unheard of for a female to do this, and even my family said ‘oh no, you can’t do that.’
 I didn’t think it would be fun, and thought it would be difficult, but I took it step by step and realized anyone can do it.”

 One of many proudful moments during her months at Orleans Tech was building a two-story structure to scale with her classmates—many of whom were women—within their classroom.
 Working from blueprints drawn by their Orleans instrustor, the class constructed a coffee shop on the first level and apartment on the second.
 Kim wasn’t afraid to get her hands dirty, working on everything from the wood studs and drywall, to windows and siding.
 She had really come around since that first day in class.

 Kim walked into the bank weeks ago wearing her Orleans Tech-issued polo shirt (her class uniform).
 She had credibility and was able to have the opportunity to discuss funding for future real estate ventures.
 Becoming a construction manager and owning her properties is her goal, and JEVS and Orleans Tech got her one step closer.

-Kim is currently working with the Jumpstart Tioga neighborhood redevelopment project and hopes to do community development with the program in the near future.
-Kim’s ambition and drive is inspiring to other women who want to learn a trade and build a future for themselves in a non-traditional field.
+Kim is currently working with the Jumpstart Tioga neighborhood redevelopment project and hopes to continue doing community development work with the program in the near future.
+Kim’s ambition and drive are inspiring to other women who want to learn a trade and build a future for themselves in a non-traditional field.